While playing around with your phone, you may have run into the term APN settings. So what the f*! is APN? (we said fox.)

 The first determines the gateway (which refers to a piece of hardware or software that allows data to flow from one network to another) your phone connects to while the second determines which mobile network operator is associated with that gateway.

 Your phone reads your settings to set up a connection between you and your carrier’s cellular network and the internet.
 Your carrier then reads these settings to generate an IP address, connecting you to a secure gateway.
-In effect, an APN is a gateway between a GSM network and the internet.
+In effect, an APN is a gateway between a GSM network and the Internet.

 Why would I need to change APN settings?